tinamelie/so-you-want-to-use-random-forest/README.md

 ## The more you know 💫

 - Don't you go directly reporting your feature importance scores and say Tina told you to.
-I definitely did not.
 You really should use a model explainer like SHAPELY or LIME if you're going to dive into feature importance.
 Throw in some cross validation and some hyperparameter tuning too.